-The LMCPS requirements and models present challenges that are typical of CPS systems in general, making their study interesting beyond this particular example.
-For example, the inputs and outputs of CPS systems are represented by signals, which are functions over time.
-The models of most of the LMCPS challenges are highly numeric, and they often exhibit non-linear behavior.
-In the following, we present elements of LMCPS that proved challenging at the level of requirements, in terms of analysis, or both.
+The LMCPS requirements and models were developed to represent challenges that are typical of CPS systems.
+The inputs and outputs of CPS systems are modeled through signals, which are functions over time.
+Most of the LMCPS models are highly numeric and often exhibit non-linear behavior.
+Next, we present elements of LMCPS that proved challenging for the analysis of the requirements.
 Section V discusses how we handled these challenges.

-Vectors and Matrices: LMCPS challenges manipulate signals with multiple dimensions.
+Vectors and Matrices.
+LMCPS challenges manipulate signals with multiple dimensions.
 The use of multi-dimensional signals and matrices is common in CPS Simulink models, since control systems are often defined as the composition of linear systems.

-Non Linear and Non Algebraic Blocks: Trigonometric functions, exponential functions, and the logarithm are typically not supported by SMT solvers.
+Non Linear and Non Algebraic Blocks.
+Trigonometric functions, exponential functions, and the logarithm are typically not supported by SMT solvers.
 Two of the LMCPS challenges, i.e., AP and EUL, use the Trigonometric Function Simulink block to perform common trigonometric functions.
 The square root, i.e., sqrt Simulink block, used in the NLG, AP, and SWIM challenges is usually not well-handled by SMT solvers.
 Other non-linear Simulink blocks that are challenging for analysis are Abs, MinMax, Switch, and Saturation.

-Continuous time blocks: Such blocks can be almost arbitrarily mixed with sampled blocks in Simulink.
+Continuous time blocks.
+Such blocks can be almost arbi-

+trarily mixed with sampled blocks in Simulink.
 Thus another challenge comes from the fact that CPS models often contain mixes of continuous and discrete parts.

-Complex requirement formalizations: As shown in Table I, we used 7 distinct semantic template keys to express the LMCPS requirements.
+Complex requirement formalizations.
+As shown in Table I, we used 7 distinct semantic template keys to express the LMCPS requirements.
 The formalization that corresponds to each template key is shown in Table II.
 For certain template keys, e.g., [in, regular, always] the formalization is complex and potentially challenging for analysis tools.